Skip to content

 For an in-depth look at the ins and outs of starting your own HVAC business—including getting your financing, buying equipment, and hiring staff—check out our comprehensive guide.

-Getting your Virginia HVAC license is the first step towards drastically increasing your earning potential and control over your financial future.
+Getting your Virginia HVAC license is the first step toward significantly increasing your earning potential and control over your financial future.

-As you progress from a journeyman to a master and begin to build experience, you can expect your salary to jump from $40,000 to over $55,000.
-Plus, if you get your Virginia contractor’s license, you can run your own business and command an even higher salary.
+As you progress from a journeyman to a master and begin to build experience, you can expect your salary to jump well above the average salary of $61,260.
+Plus, if you get your Virginia contractor’s license, you can run your own business and command even higher wages—the top 10% of earners in Virginia take home an average salary of $81,750.